 The JOBS Act was supposed to be about clearing away regulation to help young companies create jobs.

 Just eight weeks after its passage, however, more than a dozen of the companies seeking to use its looser rules for going public aren't the type of high-tech growth companies lawmakers had in mind.
-"Special-purpose acquisition companies" and "blank check" companies, basically empty shells with almost no employees that are used in mergers or as a backdoor route to U.S. stock listings, have been quick to identify themselves in regulatory filings as "emerging growth companies."

 The new law uses that phrase to describe which companies-once they have applied to go public-should be exempt from some financial-reporting and corporate-governance requirements.